itx-informationssysteme/hubspot-forms/README.md

 * After selecting your form, switch over to the frontend to see it all loaded in

 ## Styling
-* Every field type of the forms is rendered by a partial, so if you want to style your forms we recommend overwriting our basic styling in the partial files, located under `Resources/Private/Partials` in the extension directory
+* Every field type of the forms is rendered by a partial, if you want to individually style your form fields, overwrite the partials and add your own styling

 ## Known Issues
 ### Multiple Multiple-Checkboxes